OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 For more information about the JavaScript API for Office, see [Understanding the JavaScript API for Office](../../docs/develop/understanding-the-javascript-api-for-office.md) and the [JavaScript API for Office](../../reference/javascript-api-for-office.md) reference.

-The Word and Excel JavaScript APIs provide host-specific object models that you can use in an Office add-in.
-You get access to well known objects such as paragraphs and workbooks which makes creating an Office add-in for Word and Excel easier to do.
-Learn more about these APIs by taking a look at the [Word add-ins](../word/word-add-ins.md) and [Excel add-ins](https://msdn.microsoft.com/EN-US/library/office/mt616485.aspx) overview topics.
+The Word and Excel JavaScript APIs provide host-specific object models that you can use in an Office Add-in.
+These APIs provide access to well-known objects such as paragraphs and workbooks, which makes it easier to create an add-in for Word or Excel.
+To learn more about these APIs, see the [Word add-ins](../word/word-add-ins.md) and [Excel add-ins](https://msdn.microsoft.com/EN-US/library/office/mt616485.aspx) overview topics.

 ## Types of Office Add-ins

-This section provides a quick look at the types of Office Add-ins: commands, task pane, content, and Outlook.
+You can create the following types of Office Add-ins:

+- Commands
+- Task pane
+- Content
+- Outlook

 ### Add-in Commands
 You can use add-in commands in your Office Add-ins to extend the Office UI.
 For example, you can add buttons for your add-ins on the ribbon or selected contextual menus allowing users to easily access their add-ins within Office.
-Commands buttons can launch the different types of Office add-ins [Task pane, Content as well as Outlook] or execute UI-less (Javascript code that interacts with the document via Office.js) commands.
-We recommend that you [watch this Channel9 video] (https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a deeper overview of this feature.
+Commands buttons can launch the different types of Office Add-ins (task pane, content, Outlook) or execute UI-less (Javascript code that interacts with the document via office.js) commands.
+We recommend that you [watch this Channel9 video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a deeper overview of this feature.

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)